 2. A Reward That Sounds Good Now Might Feel Pointless Upon Reflection

 As humans were evolved to be short-sighted, the human mind is poor at long-term planning.
-Known as the optimism bias, humans have a strong tendency to underestimate the difficult of accomplishing their goals.
-The human mind has a hard time changing the abstract notion of long-term, hard work into a concrete estimate of time and energy required.
+Known as the optimism bias, humans have a strong tendency to underestimate the difficulty of accomplishing their goals.
+The human mind has a hard time changing the abstract notion of long-term, hard work into a concrete estimate of the time and energy required.

 After having that optimism shattered by the strain of reality, a reward than once seemed exciting may no longer appear worthwhile.
 On a crude level, excitement and desire is a function of expected reward minus expected cost.
 Becoming a doctor and earning $150,000 a year?
 Not worth seven years of 80-hour weeks.
 Getting into shape?
 Worth exercising twice a week.

 Because we tend to underestimate effort, we overestimate excitement.
 In other words, we feel excited about the goals that we shouldn’t.
 As the optimism bias is hard-coded into our brain, it’s difficult to overcome, although mental contrasting can help.

 The simple solution is to select only those goals which are extra-exciting, which offer a reward that is strongly desired.
 I personally have abandoned many goals because of this problem.
 Although the reward was exciting enough to get me started, once I realized just how hard I was going to have to work, the reward was no longer enough.